Date Visited: August 2018

 The very French territory of New Caledonia offers a blend of Parisian chic, style and sophisticated ambiance, mixed with laid-back Melanesian charm.
 Due to its large French expat community, New Caledonia, and especially Nouméa, has a distinctly continental feel, especially in the ritzy beachside neighbourhoods of Baie des Citrons and Anse Vata, which feel more French Riviera than Pacific seaside.

-New Caledonia is a special collectivity of France and while not a cheap destination, the territory offers many varied and rewarding travel experiences, both on the mainland and the smaller outer islands.
+New Caledonia is uniquely classified as a “special collectivity of France” and while not a cheap destination, the territory offers many varied and rewarding travel experiences, both on the mainland and the smaller outer islands.
 While many visitors choose to spend their time soaking up the agreeable atmosphere of the capital, there are a wealth of fascinating sights elsewhere which can easily be visited with a rental car.

 The main island and mainland, La Grande Terre, is a 400 km long, narrow slither of land which was formerly part of Australia (believed to have separated roughly 66 million years ago).
 As a visiting Australian, I was often struck by the similarities in landscapes between the two countries.
 From the arid, red-earth expanses of Le Grand Sud (Great South region), which has a distinctly outback look and feel, to the green hills of the central agricultural belt, to the groves of paperbark and gum trees which line the highways – it really did feel like Australia!